ashtonmv/ashtonmv/README.md

 </p>

 <p align="center">
   Hi there!
-I'm Michael, a computational materials scientist by day and a computational materials scientist by night.
+I'm Michael, a solid state physicist by day and also a programmer by day.
+By night I mainly sleep.
 </p>

 <h2 align="center">